 If the back pain you experience keeps you from your common daily activities, a doctor might help you by either recommending or prescribing some pain medications.
 There are a number of over-the-counter pain medications such as Aspirin, Ibuprofen, or Tylenol that can help with back pain.
 If the back pain you are experiencing is severe, a doctor may prescribe something like either Percocet or Vicodin instead; some doctors may prescribe muscle relaxers.
 The effects of medications such as Vicodin and Percocet are on the brain, not on the muscles, and can cause drowsiness; care is needed when taking these kinds of medications.
 If your doctor cannot help you to control your back pain, they may refer you to a back or pain specialist.

-A back or pain specialist might use things such as steroids, injections, or anesthetics in order to help you control back pain.
-There are some newer treatments that have been developed, such as Radiofrequency Ablation, which involves delivery of electrical stimulation to specific nerves in order to make them less sensitive to pain or actually destroy nerves with the intention of preventing pain, that may help.
-There is another procedure that delivers heat to a herniated disc that can shrink the disc so it no longer bulges onto a nerve root and cause pain.
-Medications from the antidepressant and anti-convulsant families are sometimes prescribed to assist with pain relief in association with irritated nerves.
+A back or pain specialist might use things such as steroids, injections, or anesthetics to help you control back pain.
+There are some newer treatments that have been developed, such as Radiofrequency Ablation, which involves delivery of electrical stimulation to specific nerves to make them less sensitive to pain or actually destroy nerves intending to prevent pain, that may help.
+There is another procedure that delivers heat to a herniated disc that can shrink the disc, so it no longer bulges onto a nerve root and cause pain.
+Medications from the antidepressant and anticonvulsant families are sometimes prescribed to assist with pain relief in association with irritated nerves.